 Short Guide To Investing During A Recession

-Closer to home, Singapore's central bank has released a statement that includes a forecast of global growth expecting to moderate from 5.4% last year to 3.9% in 2022.
-In such trying circumstances, it can get pretty scary to continue investing or even to start investing in the stock markets.
+Closer to home, Singapore's MAS has released a statement that includes a forecast of Singapore's GDP growth expecting to improve from 1% to 3% over the course of 2024.
+In such uncertain circumstances, it can get pretty scary to continue investing or even to start investing in the stock markets.

 However, many may also take this opportunity to leverage on the low prices as more stocks (and many other assets) have crashed.
 So buying them at low prices now may increase your chances of selling the stocks at a profit in the future.
 If you've been checking out MoneySmart's online brokerage comparison page, you may have noticed that there's a range of online brokerages which are good for Singapore stocks or foreign stocks, which can be a good place to start while you're still thinking of which types of stocks to invest in.